gentlegiantJGC/A-Series-of-Unfortunate-Events-Spyglass/README.md

 The spyglass comes in two halves.
 The left is referred to as the head and the right as the tail.

 All the parts for the head half can be found in the folder called "head" and the parts for the tail can be found in the folder called "tail".
-The only excpetion is ringGrip.STL which is used by both halves and is stored in "common"
+The only exception is ringGrip.STL which is used by both halves and is stored in "common"

 There are a couple of variants of the spyglass throughout the show.